winf-hsos/lifi-project/README.md

 git clone https://github.com/winf-hsos/LiFi-code.git
 ```

-All examples from the LiFi-project are the `examples` folder.
+All examples from the LiFi-project live in the `examples` folder.
 Make sure you replace the empty strings in the `examples/constants.py` with the UIDs of your personal LiFi hardware prototype.